Constella Music

 “In a subtle way it helped me to maintain a shred of human dignity" - Anita Lasker-Wallfisch

-A run of five full-length performances, comprising music, ballet and storytelling are planned for June 2025, to coincide with the 80th anniversary of the liberation of Auschwitz.
-In addition to finalising the restoration of the music, the Constella team have begun working with internationally renowned choreographer Claudia Schreier ( https://www.claudiaschreier.com/about.html) to help bring the production vision to life.
+Performances of ‘The Orchestras of Auschwitz,’ are planned for June 3rd-7th 2025, to commemorate 80 years since the liberation of Auschwitz.
+In addition to finalising the restoration of the music, the Constella team has begun working with internationally renowned choreographer Claudia Schreier to help bring the production vision to life.

-Fundraising for this project has begun, and support has already been secured from several foundations championing the performing arts, the Harold Hyam Wingate Foundation and Cockayne Grants for the Arts, but additional financial backing is still needed
+Fundraising for this project has begun, and support has already been secured from several foundations championing the performing arts, the Harold Hyam Wingate Foundation, and Cockayne Grants for the Arts, but additional financial backing is still needed.
+The total cost of the production development and premiere week at The Bloomsbury Theatre in London is budgeted at £300,000.

 THIS MUSIC AND THESE STORIES FROM AUSCHWITZ MUST BE TOLD AND RETOLD FOR GENERATIONS TO COME.
 THEY ARE A WAY TO REMEMBER, TO EDUCATE, AND TO HEAL.